Become a Certified LSL Specialist!

-The AG Bell Academy maintains a Certification Handbook* that is regularly updated.
-LSL Specialist candidates and their mentors are encouraged to read the Certification Handbook at the beginning of the certification process and to refer to it often during the certification process.
+The AG Bell Academy maintains a Certification Handbook that outlines all the requirements for certification as a LSLS Cert.
+AVT or LSLS Cert.
+AVEd.
+Those seeking certification and their mentors are encouraged to read the Certification Handbook at the beginning of the certification process and to refer to it often during the certification process.

 Certification Requirements and Process